Computer Science

 Computer Networking

 This course examines the core concepts and fundamental principles of computer networks and the services built on top of them.
 Topics covered include protocol organization, circuit-switch and packet-switch networks, routing, flow control, congestion control, reliability, security, quality-of-service and Internet protocols (TCP/IP).
-Prerequisites: CSC 231 and CSC 232.
+Prerequisites: CSC 231 and CSC 235.
 Typically offered annually.
-May not be taken pass/fail.
+Not offered pass/fail.

 Distribution Area Prerequisites Credits